-IFRS 9 / AASB 9 Financial Instruments (effective from 1 January 2013)
+AASB 9 Financial Instruments (effective from 1 January 2013)

-The IASB aims to replace IAS 39 (AASB 139) Financial Instruments: Recognition and Measurement in its entirety.
-The replacement standard (AASB 9) is being issued in phases.
+The AASB aims to replace AASB 139 Financial Instruments: Recognition and Measurement in its entirety.
+The replacement standard AASB 9 is being issued in phases.
 To date, the chapters dealing with recognition, classification, measurement and derecognition of financial assets and liabilities have been issued.
 These chapters are effective for annual periods beginning 1 January 2013.
 Further chapters dealing with impairment methodology and hedge accounting are still being developed.

-Management have yet to assess the impact that this amendment is likely to have on the financial statements of the Group.
-However, they do not expect to implement the amendments until all chapters of AASB 9 have been published and they can comprehensively assess the impact of all changes.
+The Group's management have yet to assess the impact that this new standard on the Group's consolidated financial statements.
+However, they do not expect to implement AASB 9 until all of its chapters have been published and they can comprehensively assess the impact of all changes.